 It’s important to keep in mind that many people with type 2 diabetes have no noticeable symptoms.

-If you have diabetes and are pregnant or hoping to become pregnant, talk to your doctor about the best ways to manage your and your baby’s health.
+If you have diabetes and you’re pregnant or hoping to become pregnant, talk to your doctor about the best ways to manage your and your baby’s health.
 For instance, your blood glucose levels and general health need to be tracked before and during your pregnancy.

 When you’re pregnant, blood glucose and ketones travel through the placenta to the baby.
 Babies require energy from glucose just as you do.
 However, babies are at risk for birth defects if your glucose levels are too high.
+Transferring high blood sugar to unborn babies puts them at risk for cognitive impairments, developmental delays, and high blood pressure.

+Gestational diabetes is different from type 1 and type 2 diabetes because it’s specific to pregnant women.
 Gestational diabetes occurs in approximately 9.2 percent of pregnancies.
 The hormones of pregnancy interfere with the way insulin works.
 This causes the body to make more of it.
 However, for some women, this still isn’t enough insulin, and they develop gestational diabetes.

 According to the Office on Women’s Health at the U.S. Department of Health and Human Services, you are at risk for type 2 diabetes if you: